c. 1830's Antique Masons Orange & Black "Pekin Japan" Pattern Jug

 #AD231: Antique Transferware Imari Chinese Design Mason's Jug

 This original, 180-200 year old Chinoiserie Masons jug was made by the Mason Co. in Staffordshire.
 It is documented in Geoffrey Godden's Mason reference Book,"Godden's Guide to Mason's China and the Ironstone Wares."
-There is also very interesting extensive research work into Mason's Pekin Japan line by the TCC, the Transferware Collector's Club.

 This jug is unmarked.
 The base is marked with a hand-written potter's tally pattern number of 750.
 The condition is clean and beautiful.
 There are very slight flake tiny chips or nibbles to the very spout area, as seen in photos.
 There are no other cracks or repairs, is quite stunning condition for age.
 It was found in Newton Abbot, Devon, England with another Mason's "water lily" hydra jug found on our site, as well as a large impressive Mason's spill vase.
 Click images to see condition in close up views.
 Rare, early, original English pottery and beautiful!
 See 2 other Masons pieces found with this jug here and here.